GHDDI-AILab/Targeting2019-nCoV/docs/drug_candidates.md

 ## Data analysis results from previous antiviral drug discovery records

-A collection of drug candidates in pipelines or marketed for different antiviral indications, all have at least completed phase I studies.
-Not all of them have in vitro anti-coronavirus or anti-2019nCoV evidence yet, further studies using 2019-nCoV specific assays are required to evaluate their anti-2019nCoV potential.
+A collection of drug candidates in pipelines or marketed for different antiviral indications.
+All candidates have at least completed Phase I studies.
+However, not all have in vitro anti-coronavirus or anti-2019nCoV evidence yet, further studies using 2019-nCoV specific assays are required to evaluate their anti-2019nCoV potential.

 ### 1. Antiviral candidates with suggested target as RNA-Directed RNA Polymerase